Save Money Like a Pro: 10 Frugal Tips to Consider - Debunking the Myth: Why Installment Cash Beats Revolving Credit

 For example, by choosing this option, you won’t have to move to attend university.
 You can enroll in your preferred program no matter where you live, and save on moving costs and, if you’re currently living at home, costs involved with moving into your own place.

-By attending your courses by computer, you will also spend less when it comes to travel costs like petrol, parking, or public transport fees.
+By attending your courses remotely, you will also spend less when it comes to travel costs like petrol, parking, or public transport fees.

 If you’re currently working in a full-time job, and want to earn a degree without having to give up the financial and career rewards that come with your work, online study is also a good option.
 Simply schedule your classes around your job commitments, and keep on earning a full-time wage.